 No ATVs or motorized vehicles, no horses, and no riding in wet conditions.
 Hunting is not allowed in the bike park.

-The trail starts at the top of the Advanced Access Trail with a drop down (the trail crosses the Zulu exit) and then a quick climb.
-From here the trail flows into three small jumps and then winds through some walls of small valleys resulting from strip-mining.
+The trail starts at the top of the Advanced Access Trail with a drop down—the trail then crosses under a wooden bridge and enters a quick climb.
+From here the trail flows into three "ugly" jumps and then follows atop some ridges of strip-mining spoils.

-Riders then follow a steep drop to the right.
-The trail skirts the shores of two small lakes and riders then climb into a section punctuated by some steep drops (saddles) with physics taking them from the tops of one small ridge to the next.
+Riders follow a steep drop to the right, and the trail skirts the shores of two small lakes.
+Bikers then climb into a section punctuated by some steep drops (saddles, G-outs) with physics taking them from the tops of one small ridge to the next.
 A particularly fun section involves banking to-and-fro across the walls (not bench cut) of two small ridges.